-As part of its strategy, Jura will continue existing efforts and initiate new efforts to develop new projects and will have a larger number of such projects as a result of the Acquisition.
+As part of its strategy, Jura will continue existing efforts and initiate new efforts to develop new projects.
 A number of risks and uncertainties are associated with the development of these types of projects, including political, regulatory, design, construction, labour, operating, technical, and technological risks, uncertainties relating to capital and other costs, and financing risks.
 The failure to develop one or more of these initiatives successfully could have an adverse effect on Jura's financial position and results of operations.